MarcumDoug/MarcumDoug/README.md

 💬 Ask me about ... anything.
 I am an open book.
 😄 Pronouns: He/Him

-My respositories are a collection of projects I have been working on over the last year.
-Please take a look an let me know what you think.
+My respositories are a collection of projects I have been working on over the last year or so.
+Please take a look and let me know what you think.

 <!--
 **MarcumDoug/MarcumDoug** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.